Unity Worldwide Ministries Eastern Region

 ARTICLE VII — NOMINATION PROCEDURE FOR ELECTIONS

 - At least 60 days prior to the Annual Meeting each year, a Nominating Team shall be activated and shall bring to the Board of Trustees for its approval a slate of candidates for election as members-at-large and Licensed Unity Teacher Representative as needed.
-Candidates for member-at-large may be ministers, Licensed Unity Teachers or laity.
+Candidates for member-at-large may be Ministers, Licensed Unity Teachers or laity.
 This slate, upon its approval by the Board, shall be placed in nomination at the next Annual Meeting.

 - At its next meeting, the Board of Trustees shall select one of its members-at-large to serve on the nominating team as chair and liaison for the following year.
-Should a vacancy occur on the nominating team, the board of trustees may appoint a replacement.

 ARTICLE VIII — VACANCIES